dereknovak/LS180-LS/study_guide2.md

 - An  **insertion anomaly** would occur if a piece of data, such as a customer's phone number, could not be added unless an order has been placed for them.

 - A **deletion anomaly** would occur if all pieces of data, such as a customer's phone number, is lost because orders from them were deleted.

+## ERD (Entity Relationship Diagram)

+- An **ERD** (Entity Relationship Diagram) is a visual respresentation of the entities within a database and their relationship with one another.

 ## Levels of Schema
 https://launchschool.com/lessons/5ae760fa/assignments/2f3bc8f7